sfu-ireceptor/turnkey-service/README.md

 sudo docker-compose down irdn-mongo
 ```

-It is also important to note that the systemd ireceptor-repository
+It is also important to note that the systemd ireceptor
 command will not rebuild new container instances.
 If you need to
 build/rebuild a new set of containers, then you will need to start the
-command manually as follows:
+command manually from within the project subdirectory as follows:

 ```
- $ sudo docker-compose build
+ $ sudo docker-compose -f run/docker-compose.yml build
 ```

 After your build has completed, you can then use systemd to deploy it:

 ```
-$ sudo systemctl restart ireceptor-repository
+$ sudo systemctl restart ireceptor
 ```

-Systemd will only restart a running service if the "restart" command is used; remember that using the "start" command twice will not redeploy any containers.
+Systemd will only restart a running service if the "restart" command is used;
+remember that using the "start" command twice will not redeploy any containers.

 **Docker Compose Files**